akjroller/redis_web_scrape/readme.md

 # Redis-Based Data Processing Scripts
+# This repository was my first attempt at playing with redis to learn the technology.

 This repository contains a set of Python scripts utilizing Redis for data processing.
 The scripts perform various tasks, such as adding initial data to Redis sets, scraping URLs, and processing email tasks.